Why You Need Testimonials and the Easy Way To Get Them

 Make it as easy and as quick as possible for your client.
 Giving you a few words should be the easiest thing they do today.
 To make it ridiculously easy for my clients, here’s my process:

-• Step 1: Send a Google form with the following questions:
+• Step 1: Send a form or simple email with the following questions:

 • What hesitations did you have before working with me?